The practice of pharmacy is a vital part of a complete health care system. Pharmacists

 outcomes from medications.

 As a pharmacist, your decisions and actions involve human life and well being.
 In order to meet pharmacy's demands, you must assess your qualifications for judgement, dependability and conscientious performance.
 You must pay close attention to details and be willing to check and double check your work.
-If this is the field for you, we are pleased that you have selected the University of Louisiana at Monroe College of Pharmacy.
+If this is the field for you, we are pleased that you have selected the University of Louisiana at Monroe School of Pharmacy.

 Early Admissions Deadlines